List of Downton Abbey characters: Daisy Parker

-In the third series, she grows to like Alfred but resents Ivy, the new kitchen maid, who steals Alfred's attention.
+In the third series, she grows to like Alfred but resents the new kitchen maid, Ivy Stuart (played by Cara Theobold) who steals Alfred's attention.
 By series four the love triangle is getting nowhere until Alfred decides to leave after catching Ivy kissing Jimmy.
 Daisy is devastated and blames Ivy.
 She decides to avoid seeing him when he comes to say final goodbyes, but her father-in-law, whom she goes to see, convinces her she must say goodbye to him.
 When she does, Alfred apologises to her, regretting being blinded by his infatuation for Ivy and failing to see how good and true Daisy had been to him.
 Daisy admits she loved Alfred, but that is gone and they need to go their separate ways.
 They agree to be friends forever.
-In 1923 Harold Levinson apparently takes a liking to Daisy's cooking, and his valet Ethan Slade offers Daisy a position so she can come to America and work for him.
-She declines.
+In 1923 Harold Levinson apparently takes a liking to Daisy's cooking, and his valet Ethan Slade (played by Michael Benz), who had fallen in love with her, offers Daisy a position so she can come to America and work for him.
+She declines, not wanting to leave Mrs Patmore and her father-in-law.
+However, Ivy accepts the offer and moves out of Downton Abbey.

 In series six, she gets irate when her father-in-law loses his tenancy on a nearby estate.
 For her explosion of anger, she almost loses her job, but Cora, who understands her frustration and anger, talks Carson into letting her stay.
 She works unstintingly and unflaggingly to remedy what happened.
 Her efforts are rewarded when her father-in-law is offered the tenancy of Yew Tree Farm, located in the Downton estate.
 At first, she is afraid of losing both Mrs Patmore and her father-in-law, when they begin to see one another, however, after reassurance from both of them that they will always love her, she changes her mind.

 In the final episode of the series, she falls for Andy Parker, the new footman who has been helping at Mr Mason's farm.
 She gets a new hairstyle and announces that she will move into Yew Tree Farm with Mr Mason, while still working at Downton.

 In the 2019 film she and Andy have become engaged, but she shows little enthusiasm for marriage.
 When she discovers that Andy sabotaged a pump because he thought she was flirting with a plumber, she assures him that she was not, and admits that she is impressed by his strength of feeling.
 She later tells Mrs Patmore that she is ready to start planning her wedding to Andy.

 In the second feature film, Daisy and Andy are married and both living on the farm with Mr Mason.
+In the third film, she succeeds Mrs. Patmore as the cook.